Zhipu AI GLM Coding Plan Review (2026): Z.ai's Budget GLM-4.7 API for Developers

 4. Use the Anthropic compatibility mode if your tools support it—I found it slightly more reliable than the OpenAI mode.

 5. Batch your requests.
-Instead of asking for one function at a time, describe the full module and let GLM generate it in one shot.
+Instead of asking for one function at a time, describe the full module and let GLM generate it in one shot to maximize value per prompt.

 The Verdict on Zhipu AI GLM Coding Plan

-The AI coding assistant market needed a credible budget option.
+The AI coding market needed a credible budget model option.
 Zhipu AI delivered one.
-Whether it stays competitive as Western providers adjust their pricing remains to be seen, but right now, GLM Coding Plan is the scrappy underdog worth rooting for.
+Whether it maintains its edge as competitors adjust pricing remains to be seen, but right now, GLM Coding Plan is a solid choice for cost-optimizing developers who know their way around API configuration.

-Check out the Zhipu AI GLM Coding Plan tool page for quick specs and Z.ai signup links, or compare it against other options in our best AI coding tools guide.
+Check out the Zhipu AI GLM Coding Plan tool page for quick specs and Z.ai signup links, or explore our best AI coding tools guide to compare different approaches.

 About Vibe Coding Team